userfront/survey-dev/README.md

 ### Configure Mocha

 Mocha will start up the server each time we run the test suite, so we want to make sure to stop the server after the test suite runs.
+If we don't do this, we'll get an error saying that the server is already running.

 Update the Mocha configuration file to stop the server after each run: